iraj465/iraj465.github.io/_posts/2021-08-18-gsoc-2021-final-report.md

 - `nose-output.xml`: This XML file contains the output of the tests that was run against the RGW for easy debugging pruposes.

 ## Project Goals
+The project work during the GSoC period can be divided into three parts:

+### Automating s3tests and ceph cluster with coverage
+In the first part of the project, we automated the running of [s3-tests](https://github.com/ceph/s3-tests) with coverage tools against the RGW of the ceph-demo cluster in a dockerized setup.
+The coverage library used is the [coverage.py](https://coverage.readthedocs.io/en/coverage-5.5/) python package.
+In this portion we created the Dockerfile for running s3-tests with coverage and bootstrapping the ceph-demo cluster with the necessary configuration as mentioned in the `.conf.SAMPLE` file.
+The `host_IP` in the `.conf.SAMPLE` is set accordingly to the set container IP of the ceph-demo cluster in the system.

+### 2. Generating coverage output files for the test that was run against the RGW in all three formats: `HTML`, `JSON`, `XML`.
+### 3. Creating a Python script that analyzes the coverage output (`coverage.json`) and identifies portions of Boto SDK with low coverage.

+## Pull Request history
 Pull requests created in the period of GSoC:

 | **PR Title**                                                                                              | **Review Status** | **Merge Status** |